external-secrets/external-secrets/docs/guides-anchore-engine-credentials.md

 postgres-password

-Creating the following external secret ensure the credentials are drawn from the backend provider of choice example for Hashicorp Vault and AWS Secrets Manager providers
+Creating the following external secret ensure the credentials are drawn from the backend provider of choice.
+The example shown here works with Hashicorp Vault and AWS Secrets Manager providers.

 #### Hashicorp Vault